Early Learning Assessment for Administrators

-Data manager training - A series of Data Manager Webinars will be delivered beginning in August.
+Data manager training - A series of Data Manager Webinars will be delivered in May.
 These trainings will be Web-based and recorded for those who are unable to attend.
 See details below.

 The Data Manager Guide is for those designated as a site Data Manager and responsible for reporting data specific to the Early Learning Assessment.
 The Data Manager Guide provides overview information and how-to steps for the use of the KReady System for collecting and reporting student assessment data.
 The Data Manager Guide is flexible and will be updated as needed.
 We will post revision dates as the material is updated and/or modified.